Greece races to tackle wildfires as winds set to resume

 Around the Mediterranean, fires this week also flared in Croatia and Italy, and flames killed 34 in Algeria in extreme heat that has left landscapes tinder dry.

-"We are living through dangerous summer days, as are nine other Mediterranean countries," Civil Protection Minister Vassilis Kikilias said Wednesday.

-In Sicily, officials in some areas reported an easing of the situation on Thursday, although the regional government has declared a state of crisis following days of high temperatures and fires.

-Officials have said more than 600 wildfires have broken out around Greece since July 13.

-The vast majority were tackled before they could pose a threat, the government said.
+Officials have said more than 600 wildfires have broken out around Greece since July 13, with the vast majority tackled before becoming a threat.

-The civil protection ministry has warned of an extreme danger of fire in over a dozen Greek regions on Thursday.
+The civil protection ministry warned of extreme danger of fire in over a dozen Greek regions Thursday.

-A forest fire broke out Wednesday in mountainous terrain in Haskovo, near the Greek-Bulgarian border, and was still out of control.
+A forest fire broke out Wednesday in mountainous terrain near the Greek-Bulgarian border, and was still out of control.

 Tens of thousands of residents and tourists at the height of the busy travel season have been evacuated, including 20,000 people on Rhodes, where officials declared a state of emergency this week.

+On Tuesday, two pilots died when their water-bombing plane crashed while battling a blaze in Evia.

-A dangerous fire broke out Wednesday near the industrial zone of the central city of Volos, leaving two dead.
+A dangerous fire broke out Wednesday near the industrial zone of Volos, leaving two dead.

 The industrial zone was closed Thursday as a precaution.
 Six communities and villages around the city of nearly 140,000 people were evacuated early in the morning, with more placed on standby.